 Hours: Monday – Sunday, 9am-6pm

-Designed to be an easy destination for those in the community to grab fresh local produce, meats and bakery items on the way home from work, as well as a means to support their local community, the Hammonds Plains Farmers’ Market runs on Thursday afternoons.
-While it features the usual farmers’ market food items, you can also except to find local woodworking, including screen doors fabricated from recycled lumber.
+While it features the usual farmers’ market food items, you can also expect to find local woodworking, including screen doors fabricated from recycled lumber.
 Local and environmentally sustainable – we like it.

 Location: 787 Kearney Lake Road